OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 //  * writes the time and temperature to the display once a minute
 //    * use the onion i2c module to write to the display -->

-// TODO: it isn't convenient that the I2C python MODULE exposes functionality and it's not some functionality. remember, these users are likely to be beginners so they might get a completely wrong idea about the i2c python module... change it to say somthing like 'which provides convenient functions for interacting with I2C devices'
-For this experiment, we'll be using our Onion I2C Python library which conveniently exposes some I2C functionality.
-If you're curious, you can see how it works in our [I2C Python module reference](#i2c-python-module).
+For this experiment, we'll be using our Onion I2C Python Module which greatly simplifies interacting with I2C devices.
+If you're curious, you can see how it works in our [I2C Python module reference](https://docs.onion.io/omega2-docs/i2c-python-module.html).
-// TODO: the above link needs to be changed to https://docs.onion.io/blahblah, can't use #tags to link to docs articles since they are built separately

 >The LCD display driver code is based on user [**natbett**'s post](https://www.raspberrypi.org/forums/viewtopic.php?f=32&t=34261&p=378524) on the Raspberry Pi forums.